 See how Scireo aEAM Software drops asset and support costs by 50% while accelerating time-to-market 2X.

-The Theory of Constraints (TOC) was widely popularized in Eli Goldratt’s best selling book, “The Goal.”
+The Theory of Constraints (TOC) was widely popularized in Eli Goldratt’s best-selling book, “The Goal.”
 In our work in test, we’ve leveraged these principles to produce award-winning Enterprise Asset Management capabilities and results.
-400% increases to asset utilization 25% to 75% reduction in operating capital requirements 25% to 50% improvements to process speed Increased…
+Our customer talks about the results they got from anticipating constraints and having strategies to overcome them in Digital Transformation: Asset Management…

 Driving test equipment utilization is critical to meeting today’s competitive challenges.
 Freeing up capacity for innovation and growth has never been more important.
 Companies are being asked to bring products to market in half the time and reduce their cost of operations up to 50% to succeed against aggressive global competitors.
 In hi-tech manufacturing businesses,…

 Like many aerospace companies, this one had many sites and different legacy cultures on each.
 See how they installed common resource management tools, increased utilization 3X and funded new programs.

 The hoarding culture was slowing this company down while impacting cost and quality.
 See how a journey to common processes and collaboration lead to a 50% reduction in assets as their business doubled.

 “The system Sente employs is very disciplined.
 What’s great about it is that it was developed with input from all of us.
 When I get a request that has come through their system, I have the sense that it’s complete and the equipment is really needed.
 It’s great to see the progress we’ve made in the last year.”